-Restricted Stock Units ("RSUs") can be granted pursuant to the Company's Restricted Stock Unit Plan ("RSU Plan") to function primarily as retention incentives and have been granted on occasion since 2010.
-The RSU Plan has been be utilized to make special grants to members of the senior management team as part of special executive retention incentives.
+Restricted Stock Units ("RSUs") can also be granted pursuant to the Company's Restricted Stock Unit Plan ("RSU Plan") to function primarily as retention incentives.
+These RSUs are separate and distinct from the RSUs awarded under the Company's 2017 Incentive Plan, and have been used only rarely since 2010.
+From time to time, however, both before and after 2011, the RSU Plan has been be utilized to make special grants to members of the senior management team as part of special executive retention incentives.
 In those times, grants have been made to individual members of the senior management team, under unique situations, and not to the group as a whole.